-Where to rest: In concourse B of the McNamara Terminal there are padded, comfortable seats.
-On the other hand, the North Terminal, although it does not offer more comfortable spots than carpeted floors, it is quieter at night.
+Where to rest: In concourse B of the McNamara Terminal, next to gate B21, and concourse A, next to gate A8, there are padded, comfortable seats, as well as in the games room next to gate D14.
+On the other hand, the Evans Terminal, although it does not offer more comfortable spots than carpeted floors, it is quieter at night.
 An alternative is to enter one of the airport's VIP lounges, keeping in mind that they close at night.
-Finally, inside the grounds there is a hotel for a longer rest.
+Finally, inside the grounds, there is a hotel for a longer rest.

-Baggage: There are no luggage storage offices nor lockers inside this airport.
+Baggage: There are no luggage storage offices or lockers inside this airport.

 Eating and drinking: The only options available during the night are vending machines.

 Restrooms: Showers only inside the VIP lounges.